You are here: Home » Articles » Spider Control » Black Widow Spiders Identification and Biology

 Life Cycle

 A female black widow spider may produce up to nine egg sacs in a season, each containing 100-400 eggs.
 The eggs usually hatch after a period of 30 days.
-Commonly, less than one-fourth of the eggs to survive because of cannibalism.
+Commonly, less than one-fourth of the eggs survive because of cannibalism.
 Full maturation from nymph to adulthood takes from six to nine months.
 The female black widow can live for up to five years.
 The male's lifespan is much shorter.

 Damage